The Offspring: Style and influences

-The Offspring is primarily a punk rock band, part of the skate punk, pop-punk, hardcore punk melodic hardcore and punk metal sub-genres, but have also been described as alternative rock, hard rock and post-grunge.
+The Offspring is primarily a punk rock band, part of the skate punk, pop-punk, hardcore punk, melodic hardcore and punk metal sub-genres, but have also been described as alternative rock, hard rock and post-grunge.
 In the Spin Alternative Record Guide (1995), Chuck Eddy writes: "If Green Day Americanizes the Buzzcocks' heartfelt late-'70s pop-punk love-songs-for-British-birds, the Offspring Americanize Sham 69's heavy rock-punk fight-songs-for-blokes.
 But biology-Ph.D.-candidate singer Dexter Holland cheerfully bounces around the 'luded-out metal riffs instead of just gobbing out hardcorps spitballs."
 A signature style of the Offspring are their chorused "whoas", "heys", and/or "yeahs".
 The band's former labelmates NOFX poked fun at them for this in their song "Whoa on the Whoas".
-Several tracks also incorporate elements of Eastern music, which can be heard on the likes of "Tehran", "Me & My Old Lady", "Pay the Man", "Dividing By Zero", and the verse hook from "Come Out and Play".
+Several tracks also incorporate elements of Eastern music, which can be heard on the likes of "Tehran", "Me & My Old Lady", "Pay the Man", "Dividing by Zero", and the verse hook from "Come Out and Play".
 Their lyrics cover a wide range of topics, like personal relationships, such as in their songs "She's Got Issues", "Self Esteem" and "Spare Me the Details", and the degradation of the United States, politics, and society in general with songs like "It'll Be a Long Time", "Americana" and "Stuff Is Messed Up".
 The lyrics generally reflect a sarcastic viewpoint, which, along with the language, can be offensive to some.
-This is acknowledged in the opening track from their fourth album Ixnay on the Hombre, "Disclaimer", which is sarcastic itself.
+This is acknowledged in the opening track to their fourth album Ixnay on the Hombre, "Disclaimer", which is sarcastic itself.
 Like "Disclaimer", the first track of most of the Offspring's albums are an introduction of some sort; "Time to Relax" (from Smash), "Welcome" (from Americana), "Intro" (from Conspiracy of One), and "Neocon" (from Splinter) are also examples of this.

 The Offspring has cited various punk bands as influences, including the Dickies, the Sex Pistols, the Misfits, T.S.O.L., Agent Orange, the Adolescents, the Ramones, the Clash, the Dead Kennedys, Bad Religion, the Circle Jerks, the Descendents, GBH, Hüsker Dü, Social Distortion, Suicidal Tendencies, and the Vandals.
 The band's other influences and inspirations are classic rock bands Creedence Clearwater Revival, Kiss and Led Zeppelin, new wave acts the B-52s, the Cars and Devo, and British Invasion groups, including the Beatles, the Rolling Stones and the Who.